carlosfrias/configure-jenkins-workstation/README.md

 # Configure Jenkins Workstation

-This repository is used to help manage creating a Jenkins instance that can be configured and running very quickly with the plugins and configurations that are necessary.
+This repository is used to help manage creating a Jenkins instance that can be configured and ready for local development.

 ## Usage Overview

-We need to configure your workstation to work with Docker and Ansible.
+We need to configure your workstation with Docker and Ansible.
 We then use Ansible to build the Jenkins infrastructure that will be provisioned with Docker.
 The top level steps to
 follow:

+* Create SSH key pair
 * Install Docker
 * Install Ansible
 * Configure Jenkins plugins list